 - Dean’s Office prepares and distributes summary annual report.

 The Dean’s office will prepare an annual summary of all cases and their outcomes.
-This report will be made available in a public forum to faculty, staff, and students.
+This report is available to faculty, staff, and students.

 Students are expected to attend class sessions.
 Specific attendance requirements are set by the faculty in the syllabi of individual courses and are binding.
 Students should select courses carefully in a quarter when an unavoidable absence is necessary.
 Attendance during the first week of the quarter is critical.
 Students are not automatically dropped from a class if they do not attend.

 A student is allowed to appeal the disqualification one time only.
 The appeal process begins with the student submitting a written appeal, including the steps to be taken to reestablish good academic standing.
 Further registration will not be allowed until the written appeal has been approved.
 Upon approval, the student will be responsible for adhering to the plan outlined in the appeal.
-If, at any time, the conditions of the appeal are not met, the student will be withdrawn from all classes and required to leave the program.
+If, at any time, the conditions of the appeal are not met, or the student is not consistently making academic progress, the student will be withdrawn from all classes and required to leave the program.